kennymark/Good-Notes/README.md

 3.  login.js : duhhh
 4.  addnote: The component responsible for adding notes
 5.  sidebar.js : The sidebar you see
-6.  router.js : Contains all react router definitions for the routers above
+6.  router.js : Contains all router definitions for the routes above

 ## Screen shots